 For example, if the prior owner of the property had an outstanding mortgage loan for the property at the time that the property was sold at the HOA foreclosure auction, the winning bidder at the auction will acquire title to the property subject to the lien of the outstanding mortgage loan.
 This means that if the prior owner stops making mortgage payments—which the prior owner is highly likely to do if the property has already been lost through an HOA foreclosure—the new owner of the property through a Certificate of Title will become responsible for paying off the outstanding mortgage loan balance.
 Otherwise, if the mortgage loan becomes delinquent, the mortgage lender may then commence foreclosure proceedings against the property to foreclose its mortgage lien.
 Therefore, someone who acquired title to the property as a result of an HOA foreclosure auction may then end up losing the property at a subsequent mortgage foreclosure auction, if he/she is unable to afford to work out an arrangement with the mortgage lender as to settle the outstanding balance of the prior owner’s mortgage loan account.

 If you have purchased a property at a prior HOA foreclosure auction and are now facing foreclosure of a mortgage lien against that property, we welcome the opportunity to meet with you during a free consultation to discuss what options you may have.
-For more information about foreclosure defense, contact us.
+At Loan Lawyers, you can talk with our foreclosure defense lawyers for free to better understand your legal options.